 The last couple of weeks have literally disgusted me.
-Grown people arguing about the color of a cartoon character; A sea princess that never was fully able to be with the love of her life and became immortal to cry over bad kids.
+Grown people arguing about the color of a cartoon character; A sea princess that never was fully able to be with the love of her life.
 Yes, that is the actual story.

 Then it is assumed Chris Brown likes darker skinned women due to a lyric expressing his love for women with “nice hair.”
 He did not even have to mention the color of skin as “nice hair” as always been associated with light colored skin.

 This hair epidemic runs deeper than a lyric, it is generational and it is prominent in a lot of cultures.
 Maybe not the “good hair” that is associated with thin, curly texture but the light and dark skin dilemma.